-Morphine is said to be the most powerful pain reliever medicine has to offer today and sets the standard by which all other opiates potency is tested.
-The potential for dependency is very high with Morphine, both physically and psychologically.
+It is said to be the most powerful pain reliever medicine has to offer today and sets the standard by which all other opiates potency is tested.
+The potential for dependency is very high with this drug, both physically and psychologically.

 Drug Enforcement Agency Says Morphine Use On The Rise

 The U.S. Drug Enforcement Administration says morphine is the standard against which other analgesics are measured.
 As with many other narcotic pain relievers, the increase of morphine use in the United States has increased dramatically in the last several years.
 According to the DEA, there has been a three-fold increase in the number of morphine products available in the U.S. The National Institute on Drug Abuse says many opiates, including morphine, can cause physical and psychological addiction with prolonged use.
 Users may also develop a tolerance to pain medication, causing them to take more and more to achieve the same effect.
 The addiction potential of this drug is most often compared to that of heroin, which was synthesized from morphine in 1874.
 Morphine, heroin and cocaine became controlled substances in 1914 under the Harrison Narcotics Tax Act.

 Side Effects And Withdrawal